 The environmental studies program includes disciplinary majors in environmental biology, environmental chemistry, and environmental geology, and two interdisciplinary majors and one minor.
 The environmental studies majors and minor enable students to analyze the relationship between human society and the environment.

-- the benefits humans derive from their environment, such as the services and natural resources used to sustain societies;
+- the benefits humans derive from their environment, such as the ecological services and natural resources used to sustain societies;

-The interactions of humans with the environment are influenced by variations in the natural environment such as the geology, geography, climate, flora, and fauna, and also by variations in and characteristics of human cultures such as economics, government, and societal values and ethics.
+The interactions of humans with the environment are influenced by variations in the natural environment such as the geology, geography, climate, flora, and fauna, and also by variations in and characteristics of human cultures such as economics, government, societal values and ethics.